Shuashuaa/astro/README.md

 # Astro_Monorepo
-> This is a boilerplate of Astro with Vuejs/React/Angular and TailwindCSS
+> This is a monorepo of Astro with Vuejs and TailwindCSS

 # Run